Jump Kit

 • Assemblies are really not single Assemblies but Sets of related Assemblies that establish design rules and better options

-• How the effective use of the multiplicity of Civil 3D Templates enables a productive difference
+• How the effective use of multiple types of Civil 3D Templates enables a productive difference

 • How the relationship of Drawing Type, State change, and Benchmarks help us employ better options in our Civil 3D tools usage, method, and practice